How Much is Double Glazing?

 But there's a catch.

 One of the main downsides of double glazing is the price, as it can be quite extensive if you're planning to install numerous double glazed windows in your home.
 The average cost of double glazing ranges from £300 to £2700 for uPVC double glazing window installation.

 Secondary Glazing Cost

-It also works the same as double glazing as it enables noise-reduction and also helps you save on your energy bills due to the lack of heat loss.
+Like double glazing, this type of glazing enables noise-reduction and helps you save on your energy bills due to the lower amount of heat loss.

-The problem with secondary glazing is that is normally used as a temporary option in comparison to double glazing or triple-glazing, so it may not be the cost-effective option in the long run.
+However, secondary glazing is normally only used as a temporary option - which means that it may not be a cost-effective option in the long run.

 Triple Glazing Cost

-Triple-glazing is slightly more expensive than the above options, as the triple glazing cost is usually around £400 to £550 per square metre.
+Triple-glazing is slightly more expensive than the above options.
+You'll usually find that triple glazing costs around £400 to £550 per square metre.
 This may not be the most affordable choice; however, it can help you save in the long run on your energy bills.